HankB/ESP8266-BME280-Publish/README.md

 Publish timestamp, uptime and temperature, humidity and pressure using a format compatible with (private) HomeAssistant setup.
 If run long enoiugh, it starts proeducing constant bad values until the ESP8266 is reset.

+## Wiring

+The Adafruit library communicates with the BME280 using I2C and assigning `D3`, `D4` as SDA and SCL.
+The BME280 is powered using the connection labeled as `3V` and grounded using `G`

 ## Toolchain

 Using the Arduino platform via PlatformIO on VS Code (on Linux.)